le-quentin/install/README.md

 - [x] pretty status bar (look at polybar and polybar themes)
 - [ ] polybar (or whole i3?) reloads on hdmi plug/unplug
 - [x] fix tmux-powerline with a proper look (look at themes)
-- [ ] fix tmux-powerline separators to the center section having the wrong colour (center front instead of current segment back)
+- [x] fix tmux-powerline separators to the center section having the wrong colour (center front instead of current segment back)
 - [x] selected tmux-pane is circled (instead of the ugly "pane\*")
 - [x] pretty terminal (pretty colors, a lil opacity ?
 Again... look at themes)
 - [ ] Fix conky: adapt to screen size, get rid of irrelevant help (or replace with personal stickies?)
 - [ ] Test zoom, meet, slack, all with screenshare
-- [ ] vim improvements : fix git plugin (commands, +/- next to the line numbers...)
+- [x] vim improvements : fix git plugin (commands, +/- next to the line numbers...)
 - [ ] vim improvements : better airline theme (match with terminal palette)
+- [ ] vim ide : java LSP setup
+- [ ] Try nvim ?
 - [ ] check tmux still preserve history on ungraceful exit
 - [ ] test: fresh install on manjaro i3 or minimal
 - [ ] test: fresh install on EndeavourOs (minimal edition ?)